Skip to content

 Climbing to the summit of Etna is a unique thrill for trekking lovers.

-You reach the 2900m first with the Unimog 4x4 vehicles and then accompanied by a volcanological guide the 3330m of altitude.
+You reach the 2900m first with the Unimog 4x4 vehicles and then accompanied by a volcanological guide for the last 3330m of altitude.
 The view is spectacular.

-However, this type of excursion is only recommended for those who practice sport and have no physical problems, especially respiratory, since the gases emitted from the crater can be annoying.
+However, this type of excursion is only recommended for those who practice sport and have no physical problems, especially respiratory, since the gases emitted from the crater can be aggravating.

 Obviously reaching the summit depends on whether there is volcanic activity or not.
 It happens that for security reasons the summit is forbidden.